wavefrontHQ/wavefront-runtime-sdk-jvm/README.md

 // Create WavefrontJvmReporter.Builder using applicationTags
 WavefrontJvmReporter.Builder builder = new WavefrontJvmReporter.Builder(applicationTags);

-// Set the source for your metrics and histograms builder.withSource("mySource");
+// Optinal: Set the source for your metrics and histograms
+// Defaults to hostname if omitted builder.withSource("mySource");

-// Optionally change the reporting frequency to 30 seconds, defaults to 1 min builder.reportingIntervalSeconds(30);
+// Optional: change the reporting frequency to 30 seconds, defaults to 1 min builder.reportingIntervalSeconds(30);

 // Create a WavefrontJvmReporter using ApplicationTags metadata and WavefronSender